haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 *	[`.magento.app.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_magento-app.html) defines how Magento is built and deployed.
 Enter specific build and deploy options to the `hooks` section.
 *	[`routes.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_routes.html) defines how an incoming URL is processed by {{site.data.var.ee}}.
-*	[`services.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_services.html) defines the services Magento uses by name and version.
-For example, this file may include versions of MySQL, some PHP extensions, and Elasticsearch.
+*	[`services.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_services.html) defines the services Magento uses by name and version. 例如， this file may include versions of MySQL, some PHP extensions, and Elasticsearch.
 These are referred to as *services*.

 ## Required files for your Git branch {#requiredfiles}
 Your Git branch must have the following files for building and deploying for your local and to Integration, Staging, and Production environments: